To be admissible to the BC Early Childhood Education Basic Certificate Program, you need the following:

 - Completed at least four years of secondary or post-secondary studies in taught in English, or

 - Completed a four-year undergraduate degree or graduate degree at a recognized university where English is the primary language of instruction, or

 - Completed six credits of post-secondary English courses at a recognized university in an English-speaking country, or

 - Taken either an IELTS Academic or TOEFL English assessment test and met the UBC required scores (see this webpage for minimum scores and other accepted language tests).

 If you have any questions about how to meet the English requirement, please contact us at email@example.com.

-- Have achieved third-year standing at an accredited post-secondary institution (i.e., you have completed your 2nd year in, or have graduated from, a four-year degree at an approved university, or have completed 60 credits in a two-year program at an approved university or college).
+- Achieved third-year standing at an accredited post-secondary institution, (i.e., you have completed your 2nd year in, or have graduated from, a four-year degree at an approved university, or have completed 60 credits in a two-year program at an approved university or college).